-Both parents and kids in Toronto will find it extremely child-friendly.
+Both parents and kids in Toronto will find it an extremely child-friendly city.
 The weather is important for deciding on family outings, with stark seasonal contrasts.
-Think warm summers and cold, snow-filled winters.
+Think warm summers and cold, snowy winters.
 Families can look forward to a variety of activities that change throughout the year.
-Additionally, the city is renowned for its high standard of education.
-As is the case in the rest of Canada, the healthcare system is also among the best in the world.

 Activities for kids in Toronto